Why PokClock

 100 to 300 players · 1-3 tournaments per week

 Simultaneous multi-tournaments, dealer PWA on tablets, cross-table hand-for-hand sync, accounting exports.
-3 PC licenses included, priority support.
-Pro plan $299.
+Priority FR & EN support, volume pricing on request.
+Casino plan €199.

 Twitch / live streamer